MilanStaffehl/TNG-Cluster-paper/README.md

 This repository contains the source code for my master thesis about cool gas in galaxy clusters at the ITA (University Heidelberg).

+> [!WARNING]
 > This project is still in development.
 Expect drastic changes to occur
 > between commits.

 ## Prerequisites